rehierl/node-tree-outliner/1-0-mathematics/1-3-0-sequences.md

 (==)

 * `(s == t)` is true, if `(#s == #t)` and `(s[i] == t[i])` for any `i in [1,#s]`
-* i.e. implicitly compares the values of the corresponding components
+* i.e. implicitly compares the elements of the corresponding components
-* in general, the test for equality by value must also take the domains into account, because `(+2 == +2.0)` is from a strict perspective `false`
+* in general, the test for equality by element must also take the domains into account, because `(+2 == +2.0)` is from a strict perspective `false`
+* i.e. integer values aren't identical to floating point values

 (!=)